Feature availability: The Lead Time and Cycle Time widgets are only available for Team Services at this time.

 If you haven't yet added the widgets to your dashboard, do that now.

-Click the configure icon to open the configuration dialog.
+Click the actions icon and choose the Configure option icon to open the configuration dialog.
 Modify the title, and then select the team, backlog level, swimlanes, and time period you want to monitor.

 For a continuous flow, choose Rolling period and specify the number of days you want to view on the chart.